 1—Meet the Otter

 Mammals that belong to the Mustelidae family, otters are present throughout the world except for Australia and Antarctica.
-Globally, there are 13 otter species, three of which are found in India—the Smooth-coated Otter, Eurasian Otter and the Asian Small-clawed Otter.
+Globally, there are 13 otter species, three of which are found in India—the Smooth-coated Otter, the Eurasian Otter and the Asian Small-clawed Otter.
 Depending on the species, otters are aquatic, marine or semi-aquatic.
 Their webbed feet and long tails make them able swimmers.
 Their fur also equips them for life near water bodies.
 Did you know that among all the animals, otters have the densest fur?

 Largest among the otters found in India, Smooth-coated Otters (Lutrogale perspicillata) measure about 1.3 metres in length and weigh about 11kg.
 They get their moniker from their smooth and short fur.
 They are identified by their greyish-brown colour, small eyes and ears and their flattened tails.
 Smooth-coated Otters are found throughout India, and they occupy a range of water bodies like rivers, lakes, estuaries and inundated rice fields.
 They also reside in mangrove forests and semi-arid regions.
 Rocky areas near water bodies are their preferred sites for resting and making dens.

 Slightly smaller than the Smooth-coated Otter, Eurasian Otters (Lutra lutra) measure about 1.2 meters in length and between 6 to 12kg in weight.
 Eurasian Otters, also known as European Otters, are distinguished by their broader heads and elongated snouts that end in a distinct W-shaped nose.
 They have dark brown fur, and the shade depends on their geographic location.
 In India, Eurasian Otters are mainly found in the Himalayan foothills and the southern parts of the Western Ghats, where they occupy mountain streams and cold hilly areas.
-The Himalayan otters have been observed to migrate to the lowlands during winters.
+The Himalayan otters have been observed to migrate to the lowlands during winter.

 4—Asian Small-clawed Otter